2 envelopes dry yeast

 Mix well until the dough is soft but not sticky – if it is sticky, add a little more flour in the next step.

 Place the dough inside a lightly oiled bowl and brush a bit of oil on top of the dough.
-Cover with a towel and place in a warm place such as in an oven.
+Cover with a towel and place in a warm place such as in an oven that is not turned on.
 Allow to rise for 1 1/2 to 2 hours or until the dough is doubled in size and a hole remains if you poke your finger into the dough.

-Remove the dough from the bowl and punch it down on a board.
+Remove the dough from the bowl and punch it down on a floured board.

 Taking 1 ball at a time, roll it out or pat and stretch it into a circle about 14 inches in diameter with the dough a little thicker and pinched up a bit at the edges.
-Place on a pizza stone or a lightly oiled baking sheet and prick all over lightly with a fork.
-Ok, that sounds so nice and easy.
-If you can do that, great!
-Here are more details about the process:
+Do not crush the dough with a rolling pin.

 Once the crust is formed, take a fork and poke the crust lightly with pokes about one inch apart not all the way through to the pan.
-This is called “docking” and prevents steam from building and blowing out of the crust and prevents large air bubbles that do not hold toppings.
+This is called “docking” and prevents steam from building up and blowing air bubbles.